WebAssembly/spec/spectec/test-prose/TEST.md

 3. Assert: Due to validation, there are at least n values on the top of the stack.
 4. Pop val^n from the stack.
 5. Assert: Due to validation, a frame is now on the top of the stack.
-6. Pop the frame from the stack.
-7. Exit current context.
+6. Exit current context.
-8. Push val^n to the stack.
+7. Push val^n to the stack.

 execution_of_RETURN
 1. If the current context is frame, then: